API#

 Validator#

-It will either return the RDF file or a validatione error:
+It returns either an RDF file (on success) or a validation error message.

 Terms#

-To get the terms that are used in the FAIR Data Station you can use the following command:
+To retrieve all terms that are used in the FAIR Data Station you can use the following command:

 curl http://localhost:8083/api/terms

-This will return a JSON file with all the terms that are used in the FAIR Data Station.
+This will return a JSON response with all the terms that are used in the FAIR Data Station.

 {